Curriculum Guide · Courses

 LL.M Seminar 089 (cross-listed) | 2 credit hours

-Students may not receive credit for this course and the J.D. course, Constitutional Aspects of Foreign Affairs Seminar or U.S. Foreign Relations and National Security Law.
+Students may not receive credit for this course and the J.D. courses, Constitutional Aspects of Foreign Affairs Seminar or U.S. Foreign Relations and National Security Law or Foreign Relations Law.

 First class attendance is mandatory.
 All enrolled and waitlisted students must be in attendance at the start of the first class session in order to be eligible for a seat in the class.